Peyman2012/API/README.md

 # APIs of coins

+There are a huge number of crypto APIs, and virtually all of them offer public crypto data for free through their public endpoints.

+This article lists the top crypto APIs accessed by users of the API Connector extension for Sheets, along with the type of authentication they require.
+For Open APIs (those with no authorization requirements) a sample URL is provided so you can click the URL and see the results in your browser.

+### List of Crypto Market Data APIs

 **Number**|**API NAME**| **DESCRIPTION** |**AUTH REQUIREMENTS**   |**SAMPLE URL**|
 |---|---|--- |---|---|
 |1|[Binance](https://binance-docs.github.io/apidocs/spot/en/#introduction)| 24 hr crypto data  | Open | https://data.binance.com/api/v3/ticker/24hr |